Task-Based Core-Periphery Organisation of Human Brain Dynamics: Materials and Methods

-To estimate the geometric core-periphery organisation of the (static) networks defined by each experimental block (i.e., for each layer of a multilayer network), we used the method that was recently proposed in Ref.~\cite{Rombach2012}.
-This method results in a `core score' (which constitutes a centrality measure) for each node that indicates where it lies on a continuous spectrum of roles between core and periphery.
-This method has numerous advantages over previous formulations used to study core-periphery organisation.
-In particular, it can identify multiple geometric cores in a network, which makes it possible to take multiple cores into account and in turn enables one to construct a detailed description of geometric core-periphery organisation by ranking the nodes in terms of how strongly they participate in different possible cores.
-Importantly, the continuous nature of the measure removes the need to use an artificial dichotomy of being strictly a core node versus strictly a periphery node.
+To estimate the geometrical core-periphery organization of the (static) networks defined by each experimental block (i.e., for each layer of a multilayer network), we used the method that was recently proposed in Ref.~\cite{Rombach2012}.
+This method results in a ``core score'' (which constitutes a centrality measure) for each node that indicates where it lies on a continuous spectrum of roles between core and periphery.
+This method has numerous advantages over previous formulations used to study core-periphery organization.
+In particular, it can identify multiple geometrical cores in a network, which makes it possible to take multiple cores into account and in turn enables one to construct a detailed description of geometrical core-periphery organization by ranking the nodes in terms of how strongly they participate in different possible cores.
+Importantly, the continuous nature of the measure removes the need to use an artificial dichotomy of being strictly a core node versus strictly a peripheral node.

-In this method, we consider a vector $C$ with non-negative values, and we let $C_{ij}=C_i \times C_j$, where $i$ and $j$ are two nodes in an $N$-node network.
-We seek a core vector $C$ that satisfies the normalisation condition
+In applying method, we consider a vector $C$ with non-negative values, and we let $C_{ij}=C_i \times C_j$, where $i$ and $j$ are two nodes in an $N$-node network.
+We then seek a core vector $C$ that satisfies the normalization condition